MSMITH71910/constructpro_manager/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying ConstructPro Manager to various platforms including Vercel, Heroku, and traditional web servers.
+This guide covers deploying ConstructPro Manager to various platforms using either Node.js or Deno runtime.
+The application supports both runtimes for maximum flexibility.

 ## 🚀 Quick Deploy to Vercel